-If you read carefully the list of ingredients of any food you’ll notice that the list generally contains sugar or one of its substitutes.
+If you carefully read the list of ingredients of any food, you’ll notice that the list generally contains sugar or one of its substitutes.
 I can understand why there is a need to add sugar to yogurt; natural yogurt, without additives, is made by adding to milk some bacteria, which feed on milk-sugar, lactose, and they secrete lactic acid.
-Acid is extremely sour thus many people have a problem with eating real yogurt.
+Acid is exceptionally sour thus many people have a problem with eating real yogurt.
 Ketchup with sugar understandable as well, that is what Ketchup is – a sweet tomato paste!
 But what is the logic of adding sugar to soy sauce, which should be salty?
 Or to chili sauce that has to be sharp?

 The publication that the “guidelines” which define our diet are false and are a result of bribery has not caused the commotion it should.
 We all understand that sugar is fattening, but it is hard for us to give up the taste (even when it is a product of a sweetener, Darling).
-Studies show that sugar, carbohydrates actually, are addictive as drugs.
+Studies show that sugar, carbohydrates actually, are as addictive as drugs.
 Carbohydrates create a good mood and generate an addiction as they “stroke” our pleasure centers in the brain.
 How many people claim they cannot give up bread or deserts?
 But carbohydrates only satisfy for the short term and hence the “eating every three hours” fashion.
 When there are more carbs than the body can use it turns it into body-fat, while it is difficult to consume too much fat.

 Lately, the new dietary trends (fashions) have multiplied: Integrative nutrition, Yogic nutrition, Paleo diet and more.
-Since I cannot eat products with starch, I have found a nutrition that is based on reducing carbohydrates: Ketogenic diet.
+Since I cannot eat products with starch, I have found a feeding that is based on reducing carbohydrates: Ketogenic diet.
 The ketogenic nutrition is based on decreasing the usage of carbs and increasing the consumption of fat (See this in-depth presentation).
-As I delved into the subject, I realized that even though the name was completely foreign to me, it was the diet used in many houses before the “fat free” fashion (butter smeared thickly on a slice of bread, remember Darling?)
-The bribes paid to American researchers spread throughout the world destroying our clever, regular dietary regime.
+As I delved into the subject, I realized that even though the name was utterly foreign to me, it was the diet used in many houses before the “fat free” fashion (butter smeared thickly on a slice of bread, remember Darling?)
+The bribes paid to American researchers spread throughout the world destroying our smart, regular dietary regime.

 - Dr. David Perlmutter, a neurologist, found a connection between high carbs nutrition and dementia illnesses, ADHD and diabetics.
-His book, ”Grain Brain: The Surprising Truth about Wheat, Carbs, and Sugar–Your Brain’s Silent Killers”, turned into a #1 New York Times bestseller.
+His book, ”Grain Brain: The Surprising Truth about Wheat, Carbs, and Sugar–Your Brain’s Silent Killers,” turned into a #1 New York Times bestseller.
 Slowly but surely the damage made 50 years ago by a group of greedy researchers is becoming undone.

 - In 2015, the New York Times exposed how Coca-Cola has funded millions in research to downplay the link between sugary beverages and obesity.